headwinds/cross-country/README.md

 export default App;
 ```

+All the components are stateless functions.
+They do not use any state hooks.
+Your project's components will control the state, and you simply pass in the desire state change to each component to update them.

 ## Publish to NPM

 After you commit, make sure you have updated the version number before publishing usually `npm version patch`